Influence

 in soil increased under the influence of Albit (e.g., Azotobacter),

-plant growth, and reduced activity of pathogenic microorganisms was established
+microorganisms that encourage plant growth, and reduced activity of pathogenic

 Table 3.
-The influence of barley treatment with Albit (30 ml/t)
+The influence of treatment of barley with Albit (30 mL/t) on

-on toxicity of rhizosphere soil (Soil Biology Department of Moscow State University, 1999)
+toxicity of rhizosphere soil in pot experiment (Soil Biology Department of Moscow State University, 1999)

 Plants growth stage